solana-labs/solana/book/src/ed_vce_state_validation_protocol_based_rewards.md

 <p style="text-align:center;"><img src="img/p_ex_supply.png" alt="drawing" width="800"/></p>
 **Figure 3:** The total token supply over a 10-year period, based on an initial 500MM tokens with the disinflationary inflation schedule as shown in **Figure 2**

-Given these example parameters, a validator-specific interest rate can be determined based on the proportion of the total amount of staked tokens that validator has bonded, as well as their uptime/activity in the previous epoch.
+Given these example parameters, annualized validator-specific interest rates can be determined based on the global fraction of tokens bonded as stake, as well as their uptime/activity in the previous epoch.
 For the purpose of this example, we assume 100% uptime for all validators and
 The interest rate adjusts as the square-root [TBD] of the % staked, leading to higher validation-client interest rates as the % staked drops below the targeted goal, thus incentivizing more participation leading to more security in the network.
 An example of such a schedule, for a specified point in time (e.g. network launch) is shown in **Table 1**.

 | Percentage circulating supply staked [%] | Annual validator-client interest rate [%] |